SantaClarita/Trails-Map/readme.md

 Requirements
 ------------
-This uses the ArcGIS Javascript API which can be found [http://help.arcgis.com/en/webapi/javascript/arcgis/help/jsapi_start.htm]here
+This uses the ArcGIS Javascript API which can be found here [http://help.arcgis.com/en/webapi/javascript/arcgis/help/jsapi_start.htm]

 Documentation
 -------------